chuckallison/foundations-of-computing/README.md

 This repository includes:

-* Sample Chapter – A representative chapter from the book
+* Sample Chapters – Representative chapters from the book
-* Sample Exercises – A small set of exercises for preview
+* Sample Exercises – Exercises appear at the end of each section in the sample chapters
-* Errata – Corrections and updates
 * Code Examples – Small demonstrations used in the text
-* Syllabi – Suggested course outlines
+* Syllabus – Suggested course outline

 These materials are freely available for instructors and students.